 - 3 tablespoons fresh orange juice maybe a bit more

-- Measure 1 cup heavy cream and place in the freezer while proceeding with recipe.
-(You want the cream to be in the freezer about 10 minutes.)
-Place butter in a microwave safe bowl, cover with a paper towel and heat on high for 1 minute.
-If not completely melted, return to microwave for 10 second intervals till melted.
+Measure 1 cup heavy cream and place in the freezer while proceeding with the recipe.
+(You want the cream to be in the freezer for about 10 minutes.)
+Place butter in a microwave-safe bowl, cover with a paper towel and heat on high for 1 minute.
+If not completely melted, return to microwave for 10-second intervals till melted.
 Set aside to cool a bit while prepping other ingredients.

 Whisk flour, baking powder, sugar, zest and salt in a medium-size bowl.
-Add the chopped cranberries (see note above in post on chopping cranberries) and stir to combine.
+Add the chopped cranberries (see the note above in the post on chopping cranberries) and stir to combine.

-- After heavy cream has been chilled in freezer for 15 minutes, combine it with the melted butter.
+After heavy cream has been chilled in the freezer for 10-15 minutes, combine it with the melted butter.
 Stir with a fork until butter forms small clumps or globules.

 Drizzle glaze over scones.
 If you can wait, let scones sit for 15 minutes to let glaze set before serving.